Woody Guthrie: Legacy

 On February 10, 2008, The Live Wire: Woody Guthrie in Performance 1949, a rare live recording released in cooperation with the Woody Guthrie Foundation, was the recipient of a Grammy Award in the category Best Historical Album.
 Less than two years later, Guthrie was again nominated for a Grammy in the same category with the 2009 release of My Dusty Road on Rounder Records.

 In the centennial year of Guthrie's birth, another album of newly composed songs on his lyrics has been released: New Multitudes.
 On March 10, 2012, there was a tribute concert at the Brady Theater in Tulsa, Oklahoma.
 John Mellencamp, Arlo Guthrie, Sarah Lee Guthrie & Johnny Irion, the Del McCoury Band and the Flaming Lips performed.

 The Grammy Museum held a tribute week in April 2012 and the Songwriters Hall of Fame a tribute in June.
 A four-disc box Mermaid Avenue: The Complete Sessions by Billy Bragg and Wilco, with 17 unreleased songs and a documentary, was planned for April release.

 On July 10, 2012, Smithsonian Folkways released Woody at 100: The Woody Guthrie Centennial Collection, a 150-page large-format book with three CDs containing 57 tracks.
 The set also contains 21 previously unreleased performances and six never before released original songs, including Woody's first known—and recently discovered—recordings from 1937.
 The box set received two nominations for the 55th Annual Grammy Awards, including Best Historical Album and Best Boxed Or Special Limited Edition Package.
 It also won an Independent Music Award for Best Compilation Album in 2013.

+In 2021, Home in This World: Woody Guthrie’s Dustbowl Ballads, a track-by-track remake of Dust Bowl Ballads was released featuring covers by Lee Ann Womack, Mark Lanegan, The Felice Brothers, and Waxahatchee among others.